 The Institute of Public and Preventive Health (IPPH) Summer Public Health Scholars Program (SPHSP) is a 10-week internship that includes hands-on experience and immersion in a public health research setting.
 Scholars will attend weekly seminars and lectures with public health leaders.
+Please view the schedule here.
 IPPH faculty members will mentor interns, exposing them to the breadth of public health.

-Funded Internships: 2018 internship will begin May 21, 2018 and end July 27, 2018 with scholars receiving $400 per week.
+Funded Internships: 2019 internship will begin May 20, 2019 and end July 26, 2019 with scholars receiving $400 per week, with a work schedule of 40 hours per week.
 Scholars work closely with one or more IPPH faculty member on existing or planned research on a specific public health issue.
 The internship experience plays an integral role in public health preparation and is designed for all graduate students interested in pursuing a career in public health or related field.

 Applicants must have a bachelor's degree and be enrolled as a full-time student in an Augusta University graduate or professional degree program.
 Applicants must be in good academic standing with an overall GPA of 3.0 or higher (on a 4-point scale).

-Internship applicants must complete the (1) SPHSP application and submit a (2) resume or CV containing current GPA.
+2. Submit a resume or CV containing current GPA.